pytorch/serve/examples/image_classifier/squeezenet/README.md

 #### TorchScript example using alexnet image classifier:

-* Save the Squeezenet1_1 model in as an executable script module or a traced script:
+* Save the Squeezenet1_1 model as an executable script module or a traced script:

   * Save model using scripting
     ```python